ZeroX-DG/vi-rs/README.md

 # VI

-> A back-end for Vietnamese input engine written completely in Rust
+> A input method library for Vietnamese input engine written completely in Rust

 ## What is this?

 Since typing Vietnamese on Linux is pretty painful at the momment, a better input engine is always needed.
-To accommodate the future engines that will be built in Rust, this back-end existed to transform key inputs into the Vietnamese string output.
+To accommodate the future engines that will be built in Rust, this library existed to transform key inputs into the Vietnamese string output.

 ## Installation